echogarden-project/echogarden/README.md

 * Word-level timestamps for all synthesis and recognition outputs
 * Speech-to-transcript alignment using dynamic time warping (DTW), and dynamic time warping with recognition assist (DTW-RA) methods, including support for multi-pass (hierarchical) processing
 * Advanced subtitle generation, accounting for sentence and phrase boundaries
-* Can translate speech in any one of 98 languages, transcribe it directly to English, and produce near word-level synchronized subtitles for the translated transcript
+* Can directly generate translated transcripts for 98 languages, transcribed directly to English, and produce near word-level synchronized subtitles for the translated transcript
 * Attempts to improve TTS pronunciation accuracy on some engines: adds text normalization (e.g. idiomatic date and currency pronunciation), heteronym disambiguation (based on a rule-based model) and user-customizable pronunciation lexicons
 * Internal package system that auto-downloads and installs voices, models and other resources, as needed
 * Other features include: language detection (for both audio and text), voice activity detection, and speech denoising